Master of Education (MEd.) Courses

 This course introduces instructional design and educational technology.
 Students will learn the basics of instructional design, systematic design, multimedia learning, user-experience, and instructional design tools.
 Students will practice identifying and analyzing instructional need and will create instructional design documents.

-This course introduces students to the breadth of the field of adult education and its historical, sociological, and philosophical foundations.
+This course introduces students to the breadth of the fields of adult and higher education and their historical, sociological, and philosophical foundations.
 Students will explore their own beliefs, values, and experiences and develop a working philosophy of education.
-They will deepen their understanding of the historical development of adult education in the US and the differing philosophies that shape contemporary educational policies.
+They will deepen their understanding of the historical development of adult and higher education in the US and the differing philosophies that shape contemporary educational policies.
 The tools of historical, sociological, political, and philosophical analysis will be used to understand current debates in the field.

 MED-673: Internship/Teaching Practicum (Credits: 1 to 3)